arka-23/Programmable-Frequency-Divider-with-Binary-and-BCD-inputs/README.md

 - Asynchronous decade down counter and
 - Asynchronous binary down counter

-by cascading modified MC 4316_new and MC 4318_new (4 bit) IC circuits designed as hierarchical blocks in Multisim, which is fully functional with proper outputs.
+by cascading modified MC 4316_new and MC 4318_new (4 bit) IC circuits designed as hierarchical blocks in Multisim, to get a 8 bit design.
 The above design which gives a 50% duty cycle when used as frequency divider circuit, has been coded using Verilog HDL, and the circuit implemented on a Nexus 4 - Arctix 7 FPGA board to verify results.

+The cascadable structure of the design enables it to be easily modified to get higher order frequency divisions.

 # Multisim Implementation